SichangHe/CS304_group_project/project5_report.md

 this "teleportation" process is repeated so that the HMM graph reaches the final non-emitting state.

-In each layer of digit HMMs,
-there are 10 possible digits to consider.
-With each digit consisting of 5 states, a total of 50 states are associated with each layer.
 <!-- TODO: Move to Problem 1. -->
 Consequently,
 for a 10-digit number, our graph comprised 10 * 50 + 11 = 511 states.

 Similar to project 3,
 we traversed the feature sequence and updated the losses along the way.
-However, in this project, we needed to account for the presence of the non-emitting state.

-During each round of the traversal, we use a beam width to consider only losses smaller than minimum loss at this round plus beam width.
-This significantly reduce computation complexity while not influencing the results much.
+We also handle the non-emitting states similarly to how we handled the emitting states in each round, and reset the round-minimum loss after considering all non-emitting states.
+In our testing, we found a beam width of 4000 to be good enough.

 ## Problem 1

 In this problem,
-our objective was to recognize telephone numbers consisting of either 3 or 7 digits.
-To address this requirement, we made the following modifications:
+our recognize telephone numbers consisting of either 4 or 7 digits.

-1. We add an exit loss after the non-emitting state following the third position.
-This allowed us to identify the end of a 3-digit number and initiate the recognition process.
+Because the input search space is well-defined, we first build an acyclic graph connecting seven layers of digit HMMs.
+To connect each layer, we specify eight non-emitting states in between, and record an exit loss for the last state of HMM states corresponding to each digit for the transition loss from the non-emitting states to the next digit layers.

+A separate cost-free transition from the first non-emitting state to the non-emitting state before the forth digit layer is added to enable recognizing 4-digit numbers.

-2. Additionally, we introduced a silence HMM state following the third state.
+Additionally, we introduce a silence HMM state and allow transition between it and the fourth non-emitting state.
-This state helped improve the recognition accuracy by capturing pauses or breaks between digits.
+This state helps allow a pause between the first three digits and the last four.

 ### Result